 "What drives us is simple – the belief that the right to feel safe and the right to education is a fundamental human right for every child, especially stateless children.”

 Keeping Dreams Alive

-Mettamorphosis is excited to announce we raised a total of $4,152.32 for our first ever crowdfunding project.
+Mettamorphosis is excited to announce we raised a total of $4,152.32 for our first ever crowdfunding project in 2018.
 The money raised will go directly to two schools educating refugee children in Kuala Lumpur, who fled from the Chin State in Burma due to religious persecution.
 Without basic rights to education in Malaysia, these funds will ensure refugee children continue to grow and learn.
 Thank you for your support!

 Co-founder Marilyn Metta